Choosing the right nutrition course

 What does the course claim I can do and is this accurate?

-Although many companies claim you can become a nutritionist by studying their course it is important to note that you won’t be able to join to join the UK Voluntary Register of Nutritionists (UKVRN) unless you complete an approved degree level course at a University.
+Although many companies claim you can become a nutritionist by studying their course it is important to note that you won’t be able to join the UK Voluntary Register of Nutritionists (UKVRN) unless you complete an approved degree level course at a University.
 For this reason we do not promote our courses as nutritionist courses.
 We believe it is far better to complete a regulated level 3 nutrition qualification and become a nutrition adviser than complete an unregulated ‘nutritionist’ qualification that isn’t officially recognised and doesn’t adequately equip you for the role.

 How will I be assessed?